Jamie-Behan/AM_Plaice_environmental_drivers/README.md

 - "Plaice_growth_GAMs.R" - .R file used to run exploratory growth analyses as described in "Plaice_Ecosystem_Drivers.PDF"

-        Any further questions can be directed to Jamie Behan: jbehan@gmri.org

-   **3. "Environmental Data" folder containing Environmental data used in analyses:**
+  **4. "Environmental Data" folder containing Environmental data used in analyses:**

 - "fall_env.df.csv" - Fall environmental data"

 - "spring_env.df.csv" - Spring environmental data"

 - original data sources for all data used are discussed in the technical report, "Plaice_Ecosystem_Drivers.PDF".

+      Any further questions can be directed to Jamie Behan: jbehan@gmri.org